spex-xray/spex-help/source/theory/spexact/plasma.rst

 with relatively minor updates to the atomic data (like wavelength improvements, corrections of a few typo’s, improvements for Fe XVII).

-Its basis were precalculated and parametrized line emissivities for each spectral line, as a function of temperature, with for relevant lines empirical density corrections.
-For some transitiuons, like the He-like triplets, the calculations were rather complex and required several correction factors to account for the full density dependence.
+Its basis were pre-calculated and parametrized line emissivities for each spectral line, as a function of temperature, with for relevant lines empirical density corrections.
+For some transitions, like the He-like triplets, the calculations were rather complex and required several correction factors to account for the full density dependence.